Indulge me while I take a paragraph or two to get to the point.

 Closely related to source control is database version control.
 Many large projects end up with some sort of database back end, and that database will grow and evolve with your code.
 You will end up with various versions of the database lying around, and you will need a matching build of your product to work with each one.
 If you don’t have a good plan in place before you start putting builds out there, you’re going to create a headache for yourself.

 Let me illuminate this one a little further.
 Lets say you’ve built a billing system.
 You offer a hosted solution, where each client gets their own separate virtual server running a full-blown database and your web-based product and you manage it for them, and you also support client installations, where you will generate the database on their server and allow them to both host the web product, and run their own copy of the management system.
-So for n clients, you have servers, n database instances, and n builds of your system.
+So for n clients, you have n servers, n database instances, and n builds of your system.

 Now you make some changes.
 You need to add a table or two.
 Change some keys.
 You now have version 2, which you proudly release, along with a tool to update the database from the previous version.
 Not everyone updates, but you think you will be fine to support version 1 as well.